Amelia Bloomer: Death and burial

 She died in 1894, at the age of 76, and is buried in Fairview Cemetery, Council Bluffs, Iowa.

 Commemorations

 She is commemorated together with Elizabeth Cady Stanton, Sojourner Truth, and Harriet Ross Tubman in the calendar of saints of the Episcopal Church on July 20.
 In 1975 she was inducted into the Iowa Women's Hall of Fame.
 In 1980 her home at Seneca Falls, New York, known as the Amelia Bloomer House, was listed on the National Register of Historic Places.
 In 1995 she was inducted into the National Women's Hall of Fame.
+In 1998, the state of New York erected a historical marker dedicated to Bloomer, honoring her life and achievements.
+It was placed along U.S. Route 20 close to downtown Seneca Falls, however, the location is not a place of significance in Bloomer's life.
 In 1999 a sculpture by Ted Aub was unveiled commemorating when on May 12, 1851, Bloomer introduced Susan B. Anthony to Elizabeth Cady Stanton.
 This sculpture, called "When Anthony Met Stanton", consists of the three women depicted as life-size bronze statues, and is placed overlooking Van Cleef Lake in Seneca Falls, New York, where the introduction occurred.